 The Company's liquidity risk from financial instruments is minimal as surplus cash is invested in investment grade term deposit certificates.
-As of March 31, 2015, surplus cash was invested in bank-backed guaranteed investment certificates worth \$10,000, and this amount was included in cash and cash equivalents.
+As of September 30, 2015, surplus cash was invested in bankbacked guaranteed investment certificates worth \$10,000, and this amount was included in cash and cash equivalents.

-Current liabilities increased to \$338,691 at March 31, 2015, from \$148,416 at December 31, 2014, primarily due to the premium on flow through shares of \$201,720.
+Current liabilities increased to \$322,590 at September 30, 2015, from \$148,416 at December 31, 2014, primarily due to the premium on flow through shares of \$201,720 of which, \$165,120 remains outstanding as of September 30, 2015.

 Currently, the Company's operating expenses are approximately \$15,000 to \$50,000 per month for management fees, month-to-month professional fees and other working capital related expenses.
-The Company's cash and cash equivalents as at March 31, 2015 is sufficient to satisfy current liabilities and general and administrative costs up to March 31, 2016.
+The Company's cash and cash equivalents as at September 30, 2015 is sufficient to satisfy current liabilities and general and administrative costs up to September 30, 2016.
 The Company is also expected to receive net revenue from its Chittim Ranch activities in the range of \$3,000 to \$10,000 per guarter.
-Meanwhile Petrolympic and Squatex are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to validate several other prospective structures with promising hydrocarbon potential across its Property.
-The next selected drilling site, Marleau No 1, is located a few kilometers to the south of the Massé No 2 well and will test a flat spot, i.e. a seismic feature characteristic of the presence of fluids in the subsurface.
-This new well will mark a significant step out and, if successful, will expand the potential of its Property and enable the Company to test similar targets in another fault compartment block, thus extending the span of the plays already validated farther north.
-The cost of the deep stratigraphic coring program, including drilling is approximately \$3 million (Petrolympic's share is \$900,000).
+Meanwhile Petrolympic and Squatex are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to validate other prospective structures with promising hydrocarbon potential across their Property.
+The cost of the deep stratigraphic coring program, including the evaluation of productivity of the Massé No.2 well and the drilling of three new sites to verify possible extensions to the Massé structure is budgeted to \$4.8 million (Petrolympic's share is \$1.44 million).
 In addition, the Company anticipates spending \$100,000 on well activities at the Chittim Ranch property, subject to positive results.
 Subject to these activities, the Company needs to secure additional financing to carry on business activities.
 The major variables are expected to be the size, timing and results of the Company's exploration program and its ability to continue to access capital to fund its ongoing operations.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or under terms favourable to the Company.

 The Company's discretionary exploration activities do have considerable scope for flexibility in terms of the amount and timing of expenditure, and expenditures may be adjusted accordingly.
-However, to meet longterm business plans, discovery of a petroleum and natural gas reserve is an important component of the Company's financial success.
+However, to meet long-term business plans, discovery of a petroleum and natural gas reserve is an important component of the Company's financial success.